olcf/olcf-test-harness/README.md

 To launch one of the examples from the [OTH Examples Repo](https://github.com/olcf/olcf-test-harness-examples) on Frontier:

 ```
+# On OLCF machines, you may use our centralized install of the harness
-# Optional: replace with your own instance of the OTH
+# Otherwise, point to your clone of the olcf-test-harness
 export OLCF_HARNESS_DIR="/sw/acceptance/olcf-test-harness"
 module use $OLCF_HARNESS_DIR/modulefiles
 module load olcf_harness